 Brooks has studied American and European styles of play and training, and crafted a new style of play that is a fusion of the best of all worlds.
 Even so, he knows that talent and experience favor the competition.
 Therefore, he emphasizes endurance, speed, and creativity.
 "I can’t promise you that you will be the best team," he tells his players, "but you will be the best conditioned team — that I can promise you."

-It’s a strategy that will lead to a nerve-wracking pattern in the big games, as the talented and experienced competition take early leads over the US, but the strong, well-conditioned US players become increasingly competitive as the clock winds down and endurance increasingly becomes a factor.
+It’s a strategy that will lead to a nerve-racking pattern in the big games, as the talented and experienced competition take early leads over the US, but the strong, well-conditioned US players become increasingly competitive as the clock winds down and endurance increasingly becomes a factor.
 "No one has ever trained hard enough to skate with the Russians for an entire game," Brooks says.
 "We are going to train hard enough."

 The uncompromising rigor of Brooks’s training regimen, which includes grueling line drills (informally called "Herbies," I learn from an ESPN interview with original team members), at times borders on cruelty, or even goes over the edge.
 One drill, following an embarrassing pre-Olympic defeat, goes on for so long that it becomes an endurance test for the audience as well as the players.
 At some point in the drill, the rink management turns off the lights, but Herb keeps the players drilling in the dark (an incident confirmed by the players).